bdavis127/Basic-Portfolio/README.md

 ## Overview

-The different pages of my portfolio are as follows:
+The different sections of my portfolio are as follows:

   - Home
   - About